pezra/pezra.github.io/_posts/2005-07-08-lesscodeorg.md

 ---
 [Ryan Tomayko](http://naeblis.cx/rtomayko/weblog/) is trying to start a &#8220;[less code movement](http://lesscode.org/2005/07/07/welcome/)&#8220;.

-> Weâ€™re assembling a stack of tools and techniques that are demonstrably superior and yet somehow much simpler than those of the mainstream past.
+> We're assembling a stack of tools and techniques that are demonstrably superior and yet somehow much simpler than those of the mainstream past.

 Yay, for him.
 He&#8217;s got my support.